edmyrbatiancila/lights-off-lights-on/README.md

 # v88-assignment-lights-off-on
-Full demo in youtube: https://youtu.be/2ZwQnx5iJUo
+Full demo on YouTube: https://youtu.be/2ZwQnx5iJUo

+Just to let you know, the node_modules folder was deliberately removed due to large files.